 Goal – Visually represent an app idea

-A hand-sketched or paper prototype is a simple series of hand sketches on paper where each sketch shows a different screen, and the sketches show the app’s flow.
-After the brainstorming phase, designers can share their first hand-sketched prototypes to provide a general idea about the future app.
+A hand-sketched or paper prototype is a simple series of hand sketches on paper, where each sketch shows a different screen, illustrating the app’s flow.
+After the brainstorming phase, designers can share their first-hand-sketched prototypes to provide a general idea about the future app.

 2. Low-fidelity prototypes